Florida International University vs Virginia Polytechnic Institute and State University

 The Verdict

-Virginia Polytechnic Institute and State University has a meaningfully higher ROI score (89 vs 81).
-Graduates earn more relative to cost, and the financial return is somewhat stronger.
-That said, if Florida International University offers a significantly better program in your intended major, it could still be the better financial choice for you specifically.
+Virginia Polytechnic Institute and State University has the clearly stronger ROI here (89 vs 81) - graduates earn more for what they paid, and the return is somewhat better.
+That said, if Florida International University is the stronger school for your intended major, that can outweigh the gap for you specifically.

 Want to personalize these numbers?